leonardocasini/MultiTarget-Tracking/README.md

 A very detailed description of the implamentation is available in the `relazione.pdf` file (but in italian).

 ## Prerequisites
-The implementation has been done with the programming language Python 3.
+The implementation has been done with the programming language Python 3.Project dependencies are the following Python modules.

 Requirement | Version Used
 ------------| ------------